-Registration for teams will open at 8:00am on September 24th at the Students' Union Office in SUB 2-800.
+Registration for teams will open at 8:00am on September 24th at the Students' Union Office in SUB 2-900.
 Registration will be on a first-come, first-served basis.
-Space is limited for this tournament.
-Space is limited within conferences as well.
+Space is limited for the tournament and within each conference.